Gem Cutting Styles - Definitions

 Brilliant Styles and Facet Names

-There are two important segments of the trade that sell colored gemstones—those whose focus is diamond and those whose focus is colored gemstones—and sometimes these two groups have different names for certain parts of the gem.
+There are two important segments of the trade that sell coloured gemstones—those whose focus is diamond and those whose focus is coloured gemstones—and sometimes these two groups have different names for certain parts of the gem.
 Listed on Figure 2-03 are the most common names used for those facets.

 The table is often the largest central facet on the crown.
 Crown mains (bezels in the diamond trade) are usually kite shaped, and refer to a position between the stars (triangular facets bordering the table) and the break or upper girdle facets (bordering the girdle).
 Crown mains usually touch the edge of the table and the edge of the girdle.